rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 - Ubuntu has [many flavors](https://wiki.ubuntu.com/UbuntuFlavors) and [dozens of specialized derivatives.](https://wiki.ubuntu.com/DerivativeTeam/Derivatives)
 - Ubuntu will run on Intel/AMD x64 processors and many ARM processors such as Raspberry Pi, Odroid, etc.
 - Ubuntu works great on VMware Workstation/Fusion, KVM, VirtualBox, and Gnome Boxes
+- You can run almost all of the tools and applications in this guide on Windows 11 using WSL.
+There are tons of blogs and YouTube videos on installing WLS2 and Ubuntu.

 ----------------------------------------------------------------